-Online capacity expansion (OCE) allows additional drives to be added to an array.
-The added capacity can be added to the virtual drive.
-OCE is available as an option in the Intel® BIOS Console 2 utility, the Intel® RAID Web Console 2 utility, or the command line utility.
+Online capacity expansion (OCE) allows additional drives to be added to an array and the added capacity can be added to the virtual drive.
+OCE is available as an option in BIOS Console 2 utility, RAID Web Console 2 utility, or Command Line utility.

-4.3.11 RAID-Level Migration
+4.3.11 RAID Level Migration

-RAID-level migration allows for the migration of one RAID level to another.
-RAID-level migration may require the addition of additional physical drives as part of the process.
-RAID-level migration is an option in the Intel® RAID BIOS Console 2 utility, the Intel® RAID Web Console 2 utility, or the command line utility.
+RAID level migration allows for the migration of one raid level to another.
+Raid level migration may require the addition of additional physical drives as part of the process.
+RAID level migration is an option in BIOS Console 2 utility, RAID Web Console 2 utility, or Command Line utility.